JUST ARRIVED New gear to help you make the most of your adventures - SHOP NOW »

 There’s some excellent sport to be had in the early weeks, even if the water temperature isn’t optimum.
 Plus, it’s just good to be out on the water, and everything that it brings, fish or no fish.

-Here are my top tips for a successful first few forays this Spring.
+Explore my top tips for a successful first few forays this Spring in more detail below.

 A pretty spring brownie caught in the first few weeks of the season opening, laying in a net ready to be returnedA pretty spring brownie caught in the first few weeks of the season opening, laying in a net ready to be returned